Solar Panel Leasing

 The City of Berea is accepting applications for two (2) Seasonal Laborer positions in the Utilities department.
 Applicants must be at least 18 years of age, hold a valid Kentucky Drivers License, and have a high school diploma (or equivalent).
 Applications are available online at http://bereaky.gov, or may be picked up at City Hall, 212 Chestnut Street.
 Deadline for applications is 4:00pm on Friday, May 18, 2012.
 The City of Berea is an Equal Opportunity Employer and Certified Drug-Free Workplace.

 SOLAR PANEL LEASING UPDATE February 29, 2012.

 14 Solar-panel leases remain to make sun power accessible to BMU customers.
 The panels are placed in service at the BMU Solar Farm facility located at 200 Harrison Road.
 There is no limit on the number of panels one customer can lease, so hurry in to be included in the BMU Solar Farm project.
 The lease cost is $750.00 per Solar Panel.

 Under Quick Links, Berea Solar Farm you will be able to download a contract.
-Please use the Contractors Entrance to the right of the main customer service entrance to see Joyce Hendricks, Operations Secretary about leasing panels.
+Please use the Contractors Entrance to the right of the main customer service entrance to see Joyce Hendricks, Operations Administrative Assistant about leasing panels.